AanZee/harbour/site/docs/_variables/icons.md

 ### Solid shapes in icons

 All icons that are solid shapes in stead of a line or combination of lines (for example the caret or the circle), there are no weight variants.

-### Optimizing and exporting icons

-To keep the icons as small and flexible as possible we need to take a few basic principles into account:
-* make sure the final icon shape consists of as few paths as possible
-* flatten and merge your paths and shapes as much as possible
-* remove unnecessary vector points
-* avoid groupings
-* use shapes (outlines and fill) in stead of lines with a line weight.
-* convert text elements to shapes (outlines)

-After exporting the icons from a graphical editor you have to optimise the svg-code:
-* Remove xml tag with version and encoding properties
-* width and height properties (don’t lose the view box property)
-* Remove comments
-* Remove `<title>` and description `<desc>`  and definitions `<defs>` tags
-* Remove unnecessary grouping tags `<g>` and their properties

-The remaining svg code can be optimized [online](http://petercollingridge.appspot.com/svg-optimiser).

-Make sure you've set the following options:
-* Whitespace: remove
-* Style type: styleString
-* Truncate attribute numbers: 1 decimal place
-* Truncate SVG size numbers: 1 decimal place
-* Truncate style numbers: 2 significant figures
-* Check all other option-boxes

-The optimized code can be added to the codebase by the steps in the [contribution page](https://github.com/AanZee/harbour/blob/master/docs/CONTRIBUTING.md).

 ## Design principles